 - There must be some permanence to losing your Canadian residence.
 This permanence is more akin to surrendering your "domicile" under UK tax law.
 (For fiscal purposes the concept of domicile does not exist in Canada).
 Loss of Canadian residence almost indicates never intending to return to Canada.
 A Canadian resident is deemed non-resident from the date of his departure if he can show he "severed all residential ties with his country".

 - The maintenance of a physical dwelling (or even a short-term rental lease for year round occupancy) indicates the retention of residency.

 - If the applicant's spouse and dependants remain in Canada this would indicate that the applicant intended to return to his country with the consequence that he is not deemed to have given up his Canadian residence.

-- If the applicant is not going to be returning to Canada presumably he would sell or transfer abroad all his furniture (as opposed to putting it into storage), close all his Canadian bank accounts (other than non resident bank accounts), exchange his Canadian drivers license for a driving license in his new country of residence, sell his Canadian car and boat, resign all his club and professional memberships and cancel his Canadian life and medical insurance since if he is genuinely not going to return he would not need to retain any of these links.
+- If the applicant is not going to be returning to Canada presumably he would sell or transfer abroad all his furniture (as opposed to putting it into storage), close all his Canadian bank accounts (other than non-resident bank accounts), exchange his Canadian driving licence for a driving license in his new country of residence, sell his Canadian car and boat, resign all his club and professional memberships and cancel his Canadian life and medical insurance since if he is genuinely not going to return he would not need to retain any of these links.
 Thus the maintenance of a postal address and telephone listing in Canada may together with other factors be fatal to an application to be deemed non-resident.

 - If the return visits are regular and lengthy such that it can be shown that he has not developed strong ties abroad then this may assist a finding that he has retained his links with Canada and is therefore resident.